Anonymous15x/Signal-Desktop_Flatpak-Profile-Switcher/README.md

 ## 📦 Usage Instructions

-1. Download the latest release from the [Releases page](https://github.com/colvdv/Signal-Desktop_Flatpak-Profile-Switcher/releases/latest).
+1. Download the latest release script from the [Releases page](https://github.com/colvdv/Signal-Desktop_Flatpak-Profile-Switcher/releases/latest).

 2. Open a terminal and navigate to the folder containing the downloaded script: